 Starting around 2010, for the first time in history, higher quality satellites began shedding light on the Hermit Kingdom.
 Long-believed rumors that Kim Jong-Il owned dozens of luxury homes throughout North Korea started to be proven true.
 A project led by a group called "North Korea Economy Watch" slowly began cataloging all the various mansions they could find through Google Earth.
 The Kim family real estate portfolio reportedly owns more than a dozen properties, including a high-rise luxury beach resort, a ski chalet, lake front mansions with yachts, a golf resort, a mountain palace, and even a summer home with a water-slide pool.
 It's probably safe to assume that all of these residences have a very large storage area set aside for vast quantities of chocolate and cheese.
 It's also probably safe to assume that none of these residences contain fitness centers.
 Here are some of the grainy satellite photos:

 Summer home with water-slide pool:

 And North Korea's only known golf course:

 So there you have it.
 Now you understand why many people consider North Korea to be nothing more than a mafia-like criminal organization.
 A criminal organization that generates billions of dollars per year for fewer than a dozen people.
-A criminal organization that also happens to control a geographic area roughly the size of the state of Pennsylvania.
-A criminal organization that generates its money off the blood of roughly 25 million people who are so starved for nutrition that the average North Korean citizen is now three inches shorter than the average South Korean citizen.
+A criminal organization that also happens to control a geographical area roughly the size of the state of Pennsylvania.
+A criminal organization that generates its money off the blood of roughly 25 million people, who are so starved for nutrition, that the average North Korean citizen is now three inches shorter than the average South Korean citizen.
 Meanwhile, Kim Jong-Un is so fat from eating cheese and chocolate that his ankles are literally giving out under his own bloated weight.
 I'm sure his father and grandfather would be so proud.
 Now if you'll excuse me, for some reason I have a serious hankering for some cake.